TanishB/HashHacks3_NdimensionalBIT/README.md

 # HashHacks3_NdimensionalBIT
 # Project Name: Automated Depression Detection (ADDE)
 # Theme: Healthcare
-Automating the process of tackling Depression using the help of Machine Learning. <br>
+Automating the process of tackling Depression with the help of Machine Learning. <br>

 ## Abstract